hadiahameed/Data-science-blog/Episode2-Regression/README.md

 # Episode 2: Example of Polynomial Regression using different degrees to estimate C02 emissions from engine size.
-Calculating R2 score to evaluate the models.
+Use R2 score to compare the models.

 Dataset [1]: Contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.
 No. of rows: 1067